petenorth/unified-jboss-ocp/README_JENKINS.md

     oc new-app --template=unified-jboss-ocp --param=GIT_REPO=https://github.com/petenorth/unified-jboss-ocp.git --param=GIT_REF=master

+Check that only two application pods have been create and are in a ready state (after the deployment pods have been deleted) namely, broker-amq-<build>-<pod id> and datagrid-app-<build>-<pod id>

 If the previous commands have been run as 'system:admin' then you will probably want to add the admin role for  UI user (in this case admin) to the project

     oc policy add-role-to-user admin admin -n jboss